 Upstairs, there are four cases that usually have live animals from the Entomology department in them.
-The animals you might see include cockroaches, stick insects, and tarantulas.
-There is also a bee hive.
+The animals you might see include cockroaches and stick insects.
 We ask visitors not to tap on the glass as tapping can disturb the animals.